marilynjia/saba-no-hone/docs/_posts/2025-10-07-The-Impetus-(*gasp!*).md

 The first thing I will do on this blog is justify its existence.
 An impetus!
+A motivation!
+A why!

 Many reasons to blog, in no particular order: